keboola/connection-docs/overview/tutorial/automate/index.md

 This will group each of the extractors, transformations and writers into their own phase to follow the common ETL scheme.
 Then **Save** the orchestration.
 If you do not have all the tasks set up at the moment, it does not matter.
 You can safely continue with the next steps.
-When you are done configuring the tasks, go back to the orchestration setting.
+When done configuring the tasks, go back to the orchestration setting.

 {: .image-popup}
 ![Screenshot - Orchestration Tasks Setup End](/overview/tutorial/automate/orchestration-tasks-setup-4.png)

 In the orchestration detail, you can now see some tasks configured.
-Run the orchestration manually to test everything works smoothly by clicking on the **Play** button in top right corner.
+Run the orchestration manually to test everything works smoothly; click on the **Play** button in the top right corner and select the tasks you want to run.
 This creates a background job which executes all the tasks specified in the orchestration.
-Continue setting up the orchestration in the mean time.
+Continue setting up the orchestration in the meantime.

 {: .image-popup}
 ![Screenshot - Orchestration Detail](/overview/tutorial/automate/orchestration-detail-2.png)

-Additionally, you can also schedule the orchestration to be run automatically at a given time by clicking on **Edit schedule**.
+By clicking on **Edit schedule**, set the orchestration to run automatically at a given time.

 {: .image-popup}
 ![Screenshot - Orchestration Schedule](/overview/tutorial/automate/orchestration-schedule.png)

-When setting up a schedule, it is recommended to also set up notifications.
+It is recommended to also set up notifications.
-Click on **Configure Notifications**:
+Click on **Configure Notifications** and then on **Edit Notifications** in the upper-right corner:

 {: .image-popup}
 ![Screenshot - Orchestration Detail](/overview/tutorial/automate/orchestration-detail-3.png)

-Notifications are set to specified emails.
-Set at least the notification on error conditions.
+Notifications are sent to selected email addresses.
+Set at least the error notification: enter your email address and click on the plus sign next to it.
+Repeat if you want to add another email address.
+Then click **Save**.

-When an orchestration is run manually, the notifications will be sent only to the KBC user who runs the orchestration, not to those specified in Notifications.
+When an orchestration is run manually, notifications will be sent only to the KBC user who runs the orchestration, not to those specified in Notifications.

 {: .image-popup}
 ![Screenshot - Orchestration Notifications](/overview/tutorial/automate/orchestration-notifications.png)

-If everything goes well, you should see your orchestration job finished by now and the notifications set.
-Now set up the full pipeline from data extraction to data writing.
+Your orchestration job should be finished by now.
+From data extraction to data writing, you have set up the full pipeline.
-This means that whatever you change in your Google Drive sheet, if you [created one](/overview/tutorial/load/googledrive/), will automatically propagate up to your Tableau or GoodData project.
+Any change in your [GoogleDrive sheet](/overview/tutorial/load/googledrive/) will automatically propagate up to your Tableau or GoodData project.
 Or both, if you set it that way.

-That is all for dealing with automation.
-Proceed to the [management part](/overview/tutorial/management/) of KBC.
+Having mastered the automation process, proceed to the [management part](/overview/tutorial/management/) of KBC.